nisargvekariya01/Simon-Says-Game/README.md

 ---

-🎮 Built with 💻 and ☕ by [Your Name](https://github.com/your-username).
+🎮 Built with 💻 and ☕ by [Nisarg Vekariya](https://github.com/nisargvekariya01).
 Give this repo a ⭐ if you had fun playing Simon Says! 😄